libratbag/libratbag/doc/dbus.rst

 	The list of available theme names.
 This list is guaranteed to have at least one theme available ('default').
-Other themes are implementation defined.
+Other themes are implementation-defined.
 A theme listed here is only a guarantee that the theme is known to libratbag and that SVGs *may* exist, it is not a guarantee that the SVG for any specific device exists.
 In other words, a device may not have an SVG for a specific theme.

-        This list is static for the lifetime of ratbagd.

 .. _device: